bookercodes/booker.codes/works/scrimba-blog.md

 Scrimba is a coding course platform with over 120K monthly active students.
 It's based on a new video format that makes the screencasts fully interactive for students, and easier to create for teachers.

-[The Scrimba blog](https://scrimba.com/articles) publishes guidance on how to learn to code and get your first web developer job.
+[The Scrimba blog](https://scrimba.com/articles) publishes guidance on how to learn to code and get hired as a Junior web developer.

 🔗 Jump to [**case study & business impact**](#case-study)

 As Scrimba's first marketer, I launched the blog in June 2022.
 In the 8 months since, we have published more than 70 best-in-class posts and rank highly for keywords impactful to Scrimba's business.
-In January 2023, organic traffic grew 60% MoM compared to December 2022.
+In January 2023, organic traffic grew **+80%** MoM compared to December 2022.

-## Key accomplishments
+## Key accomplishments and responsibilities
 I started the Scrimba blog from scratch in 2022.
 Here are my key accomplishments to date,

-- 🏆 Write or edit 70 best-in-class posts enriched with custom illustrations, embedded videos, and interactive code examples
+- 🏆 Oversaw the publication of 70 best-in-class posts enriched with custom illustrations, embedded videos, and interactive code examples
-- 🏆 Go viral on dev.to
-- 🏆 Establish team of freelance writers
-- 🏆 Develop robust processes around the content calendar
-- 🏆 Grow organic traffic 60% MoM
+- 🏆 Attained top-ranking positions for keywords highly relevant to Scrimba's business.
+Increased organic traffic 80% MoM

-## Responsibilities
+- 🏆 Teamed up with an agency to successfully repurpose content for Twitter and LinkedIn.
+Increase traffic to the blog from social X% MoM
+- 🏆 Sourced and onboarded a team of talented and motivated SEO writers who are also technical
+- 🏆 Collaborated with Scrimba's in-house designer to establish a distinct and eye-catching brand identity for the Scrimba blog.
+Adapted a template and launched the SEO-optimised blog

 As Content Lead, it's my responsibility to

 - Plan the strategic direction of our content efforts to reach thousands of learner developers a month through organic evergreen content
+- Monitor and measure key metrics and evaluate how content is performing, refreshing content when necessary
-- Research thoughtful outlines based on keyword data that target a range of keywords while still putting the searcher's problem first
+- Research thoughtful outlines based on keyword data that target a range of keywords while still putting the searcher's problem first.
+Critically and effectively analyse the scope and potential business impact of new posts
-- Repurpose 100% of our content across LinkedIn and Twitter by extracting insights, quotes, and graphics
+- Research and test new content formats and channels to increase brand awareness and attract new students to Scrimba's courses
-- Syndicate all posts on industry-leading publications like Hashnode and dev.to and consistently make their newsletters
+- Syndicate every bit of content on industry-leading publications like Hashnode and dev.to, and consistently make their newsletters
-- Collaborated with a designer to develop a recognizable brand for our post headers and custom illustrations
 - Cary out technical SEO improvements based on industry trends and updates from Google
-- Monitor and measure all SEO efforts, refreshing content when necessary
-- Adapt a template to code and deploy the Scrimba blog website myself
+- Hire, coordinate, and support freelance SEO writers who are also technical.
+Prooread, edit, and suggest improvements to their work

 ## Case study